sytac/slush-fast/docs/help.md

 ### At the command line

-To view the available gulp task and task options type
+To view the available gulp task and task defaults type

 ```
 gulp help